What is the SHORT Act? How it affects selling your gun

 If passed, the SHORT Act would:

-• Protect Second Amendment rights by eliminating unnecessary and arbitrary restrictions on common firearms.
+• Enables Second Amendment rights by eliminating arbitrary restrictions on common firearms.

-• Reduce federal overreach by preventing the ATF from reclassifying firearms without Congressional approval.
+• Reduces federal ability to reclassify firearms without Congressional approval.

-• Ease the burden on lawful gun owners, many of whom are veterans and disabled shooters who use stabilizing braces for support and safety.
+• Reduces restrictions on on lawful gun owners, many of whom are veterans and disabled shooters who use stabilizing braces for support and safety.

-Senator Roger Marshall (R-KS) reintroduced the bill in 2025 and condemned the ATF’s rule as “a gun grab disguised as public safety.”
+Senator Roger Marshall (R-KS) reintroduced the bill in 2025 and condemned the ATF’s rule.
 He warned that bureaucrats must not infringe on Constitutional rights without due process or legislation.

 The SHORT Act has gained support from a wide array of Second Amendment advocacy groups, including: